Tanaecia lepidea: Description

+Male

-Upperside dark brown, paler in the female, with very obscure black markings of transverse lines across the cells of both forewings and hindwings and an oblique discal fascia on the forewing; an ash-grey continuous band along the termen of both forewings and hindwings, gradually broadening from the apex of the forewing, where it is very narrow, to the tornus of the hindwing, where it covers about one-third of the wing.
-In the female this band is outwardly narrowly bordered with brown.
-Cilia white.
-Antennae, head, thorax and abdomen dark brown above; beneath, the antennae ochraceous, the rest dusky white washed with ochraceous.
-Underside: Male ochraceous brown, female bright ochraceous.
-In both sexes the colours paler on the hindwing; the forewing somewhat narrowly, the hindwing much more broadly suffused with lilacine-grey on the terminal margins and along the dorsal margin of the hindwing; cells of both wings with dark brown sinuous transverse lines and looplike markings; both forewings and hindwings crossed by somewhat diffuse broad discal and narrower postdiscal dark bands, prominent on the forewing, obscure on the hindwing.
-Male with a patch of specialized dark scales above vein 4 on the upperside of the hindwing.
+The upperside is dark brown, with obscure black markings of transverse lines across the cells of both forewings and hindwings and an oblique discal fascia on the forewing.
+An ash-grey continuous band flows along the termen of forewings and hindwings, gradually broadening from the narrow apex of the forewing, to the tornus of the hindwing, where it covers about one-third of the wing.

+The cilia are white.
+The antennae, head, thorax and abdomen are dark brown; beneath, the antennae are ochraceous, the rest dusky white washed with ochraceous.

+The underside is brown.
+The colours are paler on the hindwing; the forewing somewhat narrowly, the hindwing much more broadly suffused with lilacine-grey on the terminal margins and along the dorsal margin of the hindwing.
+Cells of both wings have dark brown sinuous transverse lines and looplike markings; both forewings and hindwings are crossed by somewhat diffuse broad discal and narrower postdiscal dark bands, prominent on the forewing, obscure on the hindwing.
+The male has a patch of specialized dark scales above vein 4 on the upperside of the hindwing.

+Female

+The upperside is paler.
+The termen band is outwardly narrowly bordered with brown.
+The underside is bright ochraceous.

 Distribution

-Found in the lower Himalayas eastwards from Almora.
+Found in forested habitats of the lower Himalayas eastwards from Almora.
 In the Western Ghats, central India, Orissa, Bengal and into Assam and the Malay Peninsula.
-Found in forested habitats.

 Life history

-Larva.
+Larva

 "Of the usual Euthalia form; colour green with a dorsal row of light red ocelli with blue centres; spines tipped with yellow."
-(Davidson & Aitken.)